trax-project/moodle-trax-logs/docs/en/tech.md

 A test file is included with the plugin, so you can test all the supported events by generating the matching Statements and sending them to your LRS.
-However, the test function doesn't check that the Statements are successfully sent to the LRS.
+However, the current test function doesn't check that the LRS recorded the Statements.
-So you will have to manually open your LRS to check it.
+So you will have to open your LRS and check it manually.

 To launch the test: